panoshalios/kropply-docs/docs/getting-started.md

 # Getting Started

-Use this section to sign up for and download Kropply, a Visual Studio Code extension that **fixes logic, package, and unit-level bugs in your codebase** in real time.
+Use this section to sign up for and download Kropply, a Visual Studio Code extension that **fixes logic, package, and unit-level bugs in your codebase** in real time as seen here!

 ![ActionPt](images/ActionPointsAndExplanationArtboardOptimized.gif)